Rescuers recover Gypsum man’s body from Colorado River after multi-day search

 The male was reported as last seen struggling in the water around 5:30 p.m. on Monday when he was attempting to cross the Colorado River.
 He was reported to have been struggling to stay afloat when he went underwater and did not surface again according to witnesses.

-The Eagle County Sheriff’s Office, in a news release, urged the community and river enthusiasts to stay safe and wear proper flotation devices when playing in and near the river at all times.
+The Eagle County Sheriff’s Office, in a news release, urged the community and river enthusiasts to stay safe and wear proper floatation devices when playing in and near the river at all times.

 If a river user’s life becomes in danger, call 911 immediately and do not put another’s life at risk to rescue when first responders are trained and equipped for these incidents.

-Agencies involved in locating and retrieval of the man included the Gypsum Fire Protection District, Vail Mountain Rescue Group, Eagle County Paramedics, Eagle County Sheriff’s Office, Eagle County Coroner’s Office, the Summit County Water Rescue Team and the Vail Public Safety Communications Center.
+Agencies involved in locating and retrieval of the male included the Gypsum Fire Protection District, Vail Mountain Rescue Group, Eagle County Paramedics, Eagle County Sheriff’s Office, Eagle County Coroner’s Office, the Summit County Water Rescue Team, and the Vail Public Safety Communications Center.

 Support Local Journalism